 College students have enough to juggle when it comes to school, work and their social life and fighting fraud often doesn’t make the list of priorities.
 Because college students are so susceptible to identity theft, Better Business Bureau recommends that they take seven simple steps to protect themselves on campus.

 According to the 2010 Identity Fraud Survey Report released by Javelin Strategy and Research, more than 11 million people became victims of identity theft in 2009.
 Young adults aged 18-24 took the longest to detect identity theft—132 days on average—when compared to other age groups.
 Subsequently the average cost ($1,156) was roughly five times more than amount lost by other age groups.

-“Identity thieves don’t care if you’re a struggling student and don’t have a penny to your name; sometimes all they want is to exploit your clean credit record,” said Ken Vander Meeden, President of the BBB Serving Western Michigan.
-“Young adults that establish good habits for monitoring and detecting fraud are laying a path that will help create a healthy financial road for the rest of their lives.”
+“Identity thieves don’t care if you’re a struggling student and don’t have a penny to your name; sometimes all they want is to exploit your clean credit record,” said Jocile Ehrlich, BBB President “Young adults that establish good habits for monitoring and detecting fraud are laying a path that will help create a healthy financial road for the rest of their lives.”

-• When shopping on unfamiliar web sites, always check the company out first with the BBB online.
+- When shopping on unfamiliar web sites, always check the company out first with BBB online.
 Also look for the BBB Accredited Business seal along with other trust seals; click on the seals to confirm that they are legitimate.